 Only Grow Vegetables and Fruits You’ll Use

 When you start your first garden it can be incredibly tempting to buy every single plant you can get your hands on.
-But before you go and buy a bag full of random seeds, consider what vegetables and fruits you’ll actually use.
+But before you go and buy a bag full of random seeds, consider which vegetables, fruits, and herbs you’ll actually use.
 Not only will this allow you to focus all your attention on a select few plants, but you’ll save space in your garden.
 This garden hack is especially important if this is your first time gardening because it is good to start with just easy to grow fruits and vegetables that perform well in your area.

 Get Garden Starts and Cuttings from Neighbors

 Along with saving seeds, another way to start plants without making a stop at your local nursery is to chat with your friends and neighbors and see if they’re willing to give you starts and cuttings from their existing plants.
-Though you can’t do this with every plant, it generally works for indoor plants, and next thing you know your home is going to be its own greenhouse!
+Though you can’t do this with every plant, it generally works for indoor plants and rose cuttings, and next thing you know your home is going to be its own greenhouse!

-Another option is to look up local seed swaps in your area and get your garden started that way!
-Gardeners love to share their love of gardening with others, and generally, are more than willing to share their plants.
+Another great idea is to look up local seed swaps in your area and get your garden started that way!
+Gardeners love to share their love of gardening with others, and generally, are more than willing to share their young plants.

 Build Your Own Garden Beds